EN DE

 ChatGPT Ads

-- Single format: sponsored placement at the bottom of responses
+• Single format: a Sponsored Recommendation card at the bottom of responses

 The implication: Google Ads offers format diversity for different goals (awareness, consideration, conversion).
 ChatGPT Ads–at least initially–is a single format optimized for contextual relevance.